LSU OC's daughter-in-law dies in plane crash

-ATLANTA -- LSU offensive coordinator Steve Ensminger's daughter-in-law, Carley McCord, was one of five people killed in a plane crash in Lafayette, Louisiana, on Saturday.
+ATLANTA -- Carley McCord, a sports reporter and the daughter-in-law of LSU offensive coordinator Steve Ensminger, was one of five people killed in a plane crash in Lafayette, Louisiana, on Saturday.

 McCord, a sideline reporter and sports talk radio host covering the New Orleans Pelicans, Saints and other sports, was traveling on a private plane to Atlanta to watch No. 1 LSU play No. 4 Oklahoma in a College Football Playoff semifinal at the Chick-fil-A Peach Bowl.

 Her husband, Steve Ensminger Jr., was already in Atlanta.
-His father is coaching the Peach Bowl.
+His father is coaching in the Peach Bowl.

 LSU coach Ed Orgeron told ESPN's Holly Rowe, "Our thoughts and prayers out to him.
 Steve and his wife, his family are so distraught.
 Steve is a man.
 He knows how to handle things."